Top of the pageCheck Your Symptoms

 - Bacterial skin infections, such as impetigo and cellulitis.

-- Viral infections, such as chickenpox, shingles, or fifth disease.
+- Viral infections, such as chickenpox, shingles, and fifth disease.

 - Liver problems, such as hepatitis, which may cause your skin and the whites of your eye to turn yellow (jaundice).